globalwordnet/english-wordnet/README.md

 ## Usage

-To compile these into a single file please use the following script
+To compile these into a single file please use the following script(s)

+    python scripts/from-yaml.py
-    python3 scripts/merge.py
+    python scripts/merge.py

 This will create a file at `wn31.xml` that contains the complete wordnet.